JavaScript is required

 What police should do

-Most police who work with sexual assault cases are from the Sexual Offences and Child Abuse Investigation Team.
+Most police who work with sexual assault cases are from the Sexual Offence and Child Abuse Investigation Team.
 They have had special training to understand how sexual assault affects people.

-You should get immediate crisis care after reporting a sexual assault to the police (within two hours of police arriving).
+You should get immediate crisis care (for example, counselling) after reporting a sexual assault to the police (within two hours of police arriving).

-If a child is involved, the police officer must notify the Department of Health and Human Services.
+If a child is involved, the police officer must notify Child Protection at the Department of Families, Fairness and Housing.

 Making a statement to police